 Fantastic!
 You can totally do that.
 Just act quickly and don’t wait.
-First, watch this video to learn the basics.
-All done?
-OK, how do you want to request a ballot — by mailing in an application, or completing an online form?
+How do you want to request a ballot — you can request by mailing in an application or by completing an online form.

 - I want to ask for a mail-in ballot in writing.
-Easily done!
-Print out this form.
-Watch the video above.
-Then mail your completed application for an absentee ballot to:
+Print out this application.
+Then mail your completed application to: